engineer-taro/aws-sam-snippets-VSCode/README.md

 ![use-sample.gif](images/use-sample.gif)
 You can get a snippet by typing `sam` followed by a letter.

 \*To avoid conflicts with other extensions, we decided to use a string starting with `sam`.

+\*If you do not have the **RedHat YAML extension** installed, you may not be able to use this extension successfully.
+If this is the case, please try the steps described below.
+1. uninstall AWS SAM Template Snippets
+2. install the RedHat YAML extension
+3. reinstall AWS SAM Template Snippets

 # Release Info